daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 Now you need to quit R (`quit()`) because there are a couple small things to adjust on the server so that R will work well.

-If you also chose the weakest machine like I did (, many packages won't be able to install because of not enough memory.
+If you also chose the weakest machine like I did, many packages won't be able to install because of not enough memory.
 We need to add 1GB of swap space:

 ~~~
 sudo /bin/dd if=/dev/zero of=/var/swap.1 bs=1M count=1024